OmerSarlavuk/ModulOSKit/README.md

 - Swift 5.0+

-##Communication
+## Communication

--If you have any general questions you would like to ask, you can contact me at -> omersarlavuk6@gmail.com.
+- If you have any general questions you would like to ask, you can contact me at -> omersarlavuk6@gmail.com.
--If there is anything you would like to improve, please submit a pull request.
+- If there is anything you would like to improve, please submit a pull request.

 ## Installation